 If a consumer typically shops at only one or two nearby grocery store locations, using an online grocery delivery service can open up more shopping options, thereby increasing competition among the local grocery retailers listed.
 In order to stay competitive against grocery stores located all the way across town that are now being shopped by once-loyal customers, grocery retailers’ online components need to utilize optimized product data that will attract customers when they decide to order items online for home delivery.

 Whether your retail grocery business hasn’t yet taken the leap into the world of e-commerce or you're not seeing the sales you expected, choosing a product data management service can make all the difference for your business and for your customers.
-Contact our team today to learn about how our item onboarding service, ProdX by Virtucom Group, can optimize your online grocery offerings with robust product data and assets your customers are looking for.
+Contact our team today to learn about how Virtucom Group's item onboarding service can optimize your online grocery offerings with robust product data and assets your customers are looking for.